jotaen/scmunit/README.md

-# scmunit: unit testing for Scheme done easy
+# scmunit: unit testing for MIT Scheme done easy

-scmunit is a lightweight test runner and assertion library written in MIT Scheme (R7RS).
+scmunit is a lightweight test runner and assertion library written in and for MIT Scheme (R7RS).

 ## Example